cabforum/servercert/docs/BR.md

 In addition, `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

-In addition, the following requirements apply to `subject` Attributes.
+In addition, the following requirements apply to `subject` Attributes:

   * `subject` Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
   * `subject` Attributes other than `commonName` MUST NOT include a Domain Name or IP Address.